Multi-Winner Voting with Approval Preferences: Monroe's Rule

 \begin{example} In our running example (\Cref{ex:running}) given by

 Greedy Monroe first picks candidate $a$ as it is approved by most voters.
 We assume that ties among voters are broken in increasing order, so $G_1=\{1, 2, 3\}$.
-Now $c$ is chosen since it is the only candidate with $4$ supporters among the remaining voters ($N_2=\{4,\dots,12\}$).
-The corresponding group of voters is $G_2=\{4,5,6\}$ (again choosing voters with smaller index first).
-Now there are two candidates left that are approved by two voters in the remaining set ($N_3=\{7,\dots,12\}$): candidates $d$ and $f$.
-By alphabetic tiebreaking we choose $d$, and so we set $G_3=\{7,8\}$.
+Now $c$ is chosen since it is the only candidate with four supporters among the remaining voters ($N_2=\{4,\dots,12\}$).
+The corresponding group of voters is $G_2=\{4,5,6\}$ (again choosing voters with smaller indices first).
+Now there are two candidates left that are approved by two voters in the remaining set ($N_3=\{7,\dots,12\}$): candidates~$d$ and~$f$.
+We choose $d$ by alphabetic tiebreaking and so we set $G_3=\{7,8\}$.
 Finally, there is one candidate that has two supporting voters in $N_4=\{9,\dots,12\}$: $f$ is approved by voters~$9$ and~$11$; thus $G_4=\{9, 11\}$.
 A Monroe assignment corresponding to this committee $\{a,c,d,f\}$ is, e.g., given by $\phi^{-1}(a)=\{1,2,3\}$, $\phi^{-1}(c)=\{4,5,6\}$, $\phi^{-1}(d)=\{7,8,10\}$, and $\phi^{-1}(f)=\{9, 11, 12\}$.
-In this instance, Greedy Monroe was able to find a committee with a maximum Monroe score, but this does not hold in general. \end{example}
+In this instance, Greedy Monroe was able to find a committee with an optimal Monroe score, but this does not hold in general. \end{example}

-\subsection{\phragmen's Rules}
+\section{\phragmen's Rules}

 \phragmen\footnotemark {} introduced a number of voting rules, most of which are based on a form of cost-sharing (or load balancing).
-The core idea is that placing a candidate in the winning committee incurs a cost, or load, that has to be shouldered by voters that approve this candidate.
-The goal is to choose a committee that allows for an as equal as possible distribution of its cost.
+The core idea is that placing a candidate in the winning committee incurs a cost, or load, that has to be shouldered by the voters who approve this candidate.
+The goal is to choose a committee that allows for as equal as possible a distribution of its cost.
 In this way, the preferences of as many voters as possible are taken into account.

-The most interesting rule invented by \phragmen{} is \phragmen's Sequential Rule~\cite{Phra94a,Phra95a,Phra96a}.
-Although a variant of this rule exists that is based on global optimization (comparable to Thiele methods), the sequential rule exhibits overall much better properties, in particular regarding proportionality axioms.
-This is in contrast to Thiele methods, for which their sequential counterparts are arguably inferior.
-We will return to these claims and the corresponding axiomatic analysis in Sections~\ref{sec:cohesive_groups} and~\ref{sec:laminar}.